ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 which a child is born existed prior to that birth, but is nonetheless a new family after the birth.

+- Any culture that continues to influence our vision continues to grow in the very exercise of that influence

 - Since a culture is not anything persons do, but anything they do with each other, we may say that a culture comes into being whenever persons choose to be a people.
 It is as a people that they arrange their rules with each other, their moralities, their modes of communication.

+- A culture is sometimes opposed by suppressing its ideas, its works, even its language.
+This is a common strategy of a society afraid of the culture growing within its boundaries.
+But it is a strategy certain to fail, because it confuses the creative activity (poiesis) with the product (poiema) of that activity.

 - Societies characteristically separate the ideas from their thinkers, the